chalin/code_excerpt_updater/README.md

 Recognized arguments are:

+- `from="string|/regex/"`: skips the initial lines until one is found matching the given pattern.
 - `region`, a code fragment region name.
 - `replace="/regexp/replacement/g;..."` defines one or more semi-colon separated [regular expression][]/replacement expression pairs for use in a global search-and-replace applied to the code excerpt.